NHilder/xlr/README.md

 ## Example

-This is a example of how to create a two-way table, fix the formatting for that table, and then export that table to Excel.
+This is a example of how to create a two-way table, fix the formatting for that table, and then export that table to `Excel`.

 ``` r
 library(xlr)